- Region: Middle East (Asia)

-If you need help when travelling in Lebanon, contact:
+If you need help when travelling in Turkey, contact:

 Embassy of Canada

-While in Lebanon, you will be able to phone to Canada through a Canadian operator by dialing a Canada-direct number: 01-423-935.
-Service is not available from pay phones.
+While in Turkey, you will be able to phone to Canada through a Canadian operator by dialing a Canada-direct number: 00-800-16677.
+Public phones may require coins or a phone card.

 Make sure that your passport is valid for the whole length of your trip.